Crypto-void787/Crypto-Void787/README.md

 ---

-## Fast Facts About Me 💫
+## About Me 💫

-- 🔭 I’m currently working on Bug Bounty & Red Teaming✌😉
+- 🔭 I’m currently working on AI-Augmented OffSec n emerging tech✌

 - 🌱 I’m currently learning python

-- 🤔 I’m looking for help with Security & DevSecOps
+- 🤔 I’m looking for help with DevSecOps

 - 👯 I’m looking to collaborate on